 10. Kalahari Desert & Okavango Delta

-Take in the stunning views of the Okavango Delta's floodplains | Duba Plains Camp
+Take in the views of Okavango Delta’s floodplains from the daybed | Duba Plains Camp

 The Kalahari Desert is as fascinating as it is vast - extending into South Africa, Botswana and connecting with the Namib Desert in Namibia.
 It is a semi-arid landscape where you will find iconic red sands, and so much more in Botswana’s Central Kalahari: black-maned Kalahari lions, rare pangolin and big game like oryx, habituated meerkats, dazzling night skies experienced on desert sleepouts, an annual zebra migration, horse-riding safaris, San rock art and fantastic off-the-grid accommodation.

 The Okavango Delta is one of the most popular places to visit in Botswana but there are still places deep in its centre that are accessible to a select few.
 Water levels tend to be deepest here and some lodges can only be accessed by boat.
-Traditional 4x4 game drives are replaced by mokoro or canoe safaris, giving you a completely new outlook on the wildlife.
+Traditional 4×4 game drives are replaced by mokoro or canoe safaris, giving you a completely new outlook on the wildlife.

 Where to Stay: